Social Skills Activities for Autistic Children: A Parent's Guide

 What social skills do autistic children need to learn?

-What are the best activities for teaching social skills to autistic children?
+What are the best activities for teaching social skills?

 How can parents practice social skills at home?